carolineec/informative-drawings/README.md

 ## Training

 We provide a pre-trained networks for mapping ImageNet features into depth images here.
-Place the pre-trained features to depth network in 'depthroot'
+Place the pre-trained features to depth network in `feats2Geom`

 ```
-cd depthroot
+cd feats2Geom
 unzip feats2depth.zip
 ```